Feeders · Install

 • Best-effort, no warranty.
 Feeding is voluntary and provided as-is with no uptime guarantee or SLA.

 • Hardware & power.
-You'll need a Raspberry Pi, an RTL-SDR, and a 1090 MHz antenna.
+You'll need a Raspberry Pi (any model — even an older Pi Zero / Zero W works), an RTL-SDR, and a 1090 MHz antenna.
 It runs continuously on modest power over your own internet connection.

 Already on docker-adsb / ultrafeeder?